 Since the adoption of the European Agenda for Culture in 2007, different players have been calling for a more strategic approach to culture in this field:

 • Member States with the 2008 Council Conclusions on cultural diversity & intercultural dialogue [149 KB]

 • The European Parliament with its 2011 Resolution on the cultural dimensions of the EU external action

 • Civil society, with the More Europe initiative

-As part of this strategy setting process, the European Commission set up in 2012 an expert group on culture and external relations, which focused on the development of a strategic approach to cultural relations with China.
-Summary report of the group [32 KB] .
+As part of this strategy setting process, the European Commission set up in 2012 a group of experts, which focused on the development of a strategic approach to cultural relations with third countries taking China as a test case.